minio/docs/source/includes/k8s/steps-configure-ad-ldap-external-identity-management.rst

 The following example assumes an existing :ref:`alias <alias>` configured for the MinIO Tenant.

-Use the :mc-cmd:`mc idp ldap policy attach` command to assign a user or group DN to an existing MinIO Policy:
+Use the :mc:`mc idp ldap policy attach` command to assign a user or group DN to an existing MinIO Policy:

 .. code-block:: shell
    :class: copyable